 Shellista by The North Face

-Shellista by The North Face are often recommended as one of the best winter boots for women due to their ability to keep your feet warm and dry in harsh conditions.
+Shellista by The North Face is often recommended as one of the best winter boots for women due to their ability to keep your feet warm and dry in harsh conditions.
 They have all of the features that you need in a fantastic winter style.
 They are comfortable, warm, light and they have a great tread.
-They come with a lifetime warranty, so if anything goes wrong you can get it fixed for free.
-Pictured above are the mid length, but you can get a taller version as well.
+They come with a lifetime warranty, so if anything goes wrong, you can get it fixed for free.
+Pictured above is the mid length, but you can get a taller version as well.
 The one downside to this style is that while the upper calf area is nice and warm, the toe area can get cold if you are standing on snow.

 Available from TheNorthFace.com